Thank you to everyone who joined us on Thursday, May 18 at the beautiful Wildersmoor House for McLean Project for the Arts’ 2023 Spring Benefit.

 Venue: Wildersmoor House

 Join us for an evening nestled among pastoral rolling hills at Wildersmoor House in Great Falls.
 This year’s location offers an enchanting experience, rivaling the great homes of the English countryside, and features over 17 acres of lush rolling hills, as well as a picturesque lake evoking a timeless sense of wonder and awe.
+Located just one mile from the entrance to Great Falls Park, this year’s venue is definitely not to be missed!

 About Spring Benefit